MissAlegraLov/AlegraStudio/README.md

 Build the app for production to the `build` folder.
 It bundles React in production mode and optimizes the build for the best performance.
 Your app is now ready to be deployed.
 Learn more about [deployment](https://facebook.github.io/create-react-app/docs/deployment).

-### `npm run eject`

-Please note that this is a one-way operation.
-Once you eject, you can't go back.
-Ejecting removes the single build dependency from your project and allows you to have full control over your configurations.
-You don't have to use `eject` if you don't need to customize the build tool.

 ## Join Alegra Studio